tustin2121/James_Somerton_Transcripts/_videos/p5KpIROXhZw.md

 However, instead of engaging in a debate about how we identify cosmic beings trying their best to humanely live their best eternities, Gaiman simply avoids the discussion altogether.
 Not that he excludes queerness from a reading of these characters, they are certainly not straight, but their place in queerness is not worth categorizing beyond "queer".
 Not even "LGBT", because they fit *none* of those categories.

 The first season of Good Omen was a show that had a couple, our angel and demon of some renown, at the center of it.
 Though no confirmation came in season one, anyone with a brain can see it.
-In season 2, it became a queer show.
+In season two, it became a queer show.

 </james>
 <from></from>